Up for some very strong opinions on the worst Windows operating systems? You’ve come to the right corner of the internet.

 Used with permission from Microsoft.

-The third worst Windows operating system according to our sysadmins at PDQ is Windows Millennium, or Windows Me.
+According to our sysadmins at PDQ, the third worst Windows operating system is the Windows Millennium Edition, or Windows Me.
 Why?
 Because bugs, that’s why.

 Need to install it?
 Run it?
 Load a webpage?
 Integrate it with your hardware and software?
 Turn it off?
 Do anything?
 May the tech wizards have mercy on your soul, because the chances of doing virtually anything on Windows Millennium were questionable.